prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 When presto identifies a join query which is specific to a Jdbc remote datasource, it split the join query into multiple select query based on the tables involved in the join query and select all the records from each tables using the jdbc connector without passing the join condition.
 Then the results of these sub-queries are fetched into the presto workers, additional operations such as filters, joins, sorts are applied before sending back to the user.

-If we  "Push down" or send these joins which involves same catalog/remote datasource as part of the  SQL  to the remote data source it increase the performance 3x to 10x.
+If we  "Push down" or send these joins which involves on same catalog/remote datasource as part of the  SQL along with join condition to the remote data source it increase the performance 3x to 10x.

 ## Background

-Brief description of any existing issues, user requests or feature comparison with competitors which explains why the proposed feature might be needed.
-How the proposed feature helps our users?
-Explain the impact and value of this feature.
+This implementation is to address a performance limitation of Presto federation of SQLs of JDBC connector to remote data sources such as DB2, Postgres, Oracle etc. Currently, in Presto, we have predicate pushdown (WHERE condition pushdown) to some extent in JDBC connectors and not having any join pushdown or join condition pushdown capabilities.

-### [Optional] Goals
+This cause high performance impact on join queries and it is raised by some of our client.
+While comparing with competitors we also missing the Jdbc join pushdown capabilities.

-### [Optional] Non-goals
+We did a poc by changing the presto generated PlanNode to handle jdbc join pushdown and it icreases the performance from 3x on postgres and  8x on db2 remote datasource.
+Now we need to perform its actual implemetation

 ## Proposed Implementation